Deathstorm55/Deathstorm/README.md

 # Deathstorm
-this is just a repo for my python usage on replit
+This is just a repo for my python and many other frameworks usage on replit